Émile Dubois (murderer)

-Louis-Amadeo Brihier Lacroix, alias Émile Dubois (29 April 1867–26 March 1907) was a French-born criminal and serial killer known as a folk hero in Chile.
+Louis-Amadeo Brihier Lacroix, better known as Émile Dubois (29 April 1867 – 26 March 1907) was a French serial killer and robber, known as a folk hero in Chile.

 Early life

-Louis-Amadeo Brihier Lacroix (Aka Émile Dubois), son of Joseph Brihier and Marie Lacroix, killed the father of his girlfriend, a retired policeman, when he was fifteen.
-He then worked as miner for two years, until a foreman was found dead.
+Louis-Amadeo Brihier Lacroix was the son of Joseph Brihier and Marie Lacroix.
+At fifteen, he killed the father of his girlfriend, a retired policeman.
+He then worked as miner in Courrières for two years, until a foreman was found dead.
 After two months in prison for theft, he embarked for Venezuela at the age of twenty taking the name Émile Dubois.
 In 1903, aided by his two lovers Ursula Morales and her friend Catalina, he murdered a young Peruvian engineer in a trap laid in a brothel in Ouro, stealing the young man's savings.

 Murder of Ernesto Lafontaine

-Dubois' first recorded murder in Chile was that of Ernesto Lafontaine in Santiago.
-Lafontaine's mutilated body was found by Roman Díaz, an alderman and personal friend of the victim, at the office desk that he had on Huérfanos street.
+Dubois' first recorded murder in Chile was on 7 January, 1905.
+The mutilated body of Ernesto Lafontaine, a French merchant who served as the first mayor of Providencia, was found in Santiago by Roman Díaz, an alderman and personal friend of the victim, at the office desk that he had on Huérfanos street.
 Among other belongings, a gold watch, the keys to a safe and cash were missing.
 Eventually, this gold watch would be crucial evidence to establish Dubois' guilt in his trial in Valparaíso.

 The murders in Valparaíso

-Then in Valparaíso followed more murders; Gustave Titius, a German businessman, Isidore Challe, another French merchant, and Reinald Tillmans, a German trader.
+In Valparaíso, three more murders occurred over the course of the next.
+On 4 September 1905, Reinald Tillmans, a German trader was killed.
+On 4 October of the same year, Gustave Titius, a German businessman, was found murdered with his hands mutilated.
+On 4 April 1906, Isidore Challe, another French merchant, was killed with six stab wounds at the entrance of his shop.

-On June 26, 1905, he attempted to murder an English dentist called Charles Davies, the attack failed and he fled and was pursued and caught by crowds.
-It was in Valparaíso where Dubois was captured, tried and finally executed by four riflemen on March 26, 1907.
+On June 26, 1906, he attempted to murder an English dentist called Charles Davies.
+The attack failed and he fled and was pursued and caught by crowds.
+Dubois was captured and sentenced to death.
+During the 1906 Valparaíso earthquake, the city's prison was heavily damaged and several prisoners were initially unaccounted for.
+Dubois was eventually found under a stack of canned food.
+Dubois was free of his shackles, clean-shaven and covered in a poncho, but did not explain how this happened and denied having made an escape attempt.
+The day before his execution, Dubois had a common-law marriage to his girlfriend Ursula Morales.
+He was finally executed by four riflemen on March 26, 1907.